ishaqBBC/blog/blog/content/blog/2023-01-23-aws-2-getting-started.md

 **Root accounts can hold multiple instances of IAM (Identify and Access Management) Accounts**

-The root user account should not be shared with others
+The root user account should not be shared with others.
+Later in the series I will go over [IAM](https://magicishaqblog.netlify.app/2023-01-28-aws-4-IAM)

 **Congrats, you have set up an AWS account**